Ask Experts Questions for FREE Help!

 2nd question:

 All the diagrams in my wiring book say that in the box, I should connect the ground to the box as well as the outlet or switch that's in the box.
 However, I'm using plastic boxes and there's no place to connect the ground wire.
 So the book says in that case, ground it to the screw that goes into the outlet box.
 What a pain.
-Is this necessary? are there any alternatives?
+Is this necessary?
+Are there any alternatives?

-thanks so much in advance...
+Thanks so much in advance...

 The way you described the balc,red,white connections is fine, the fan should work.
 May be a bad switch, or fan motor, or a loose connection.

 Not having the ground connected will not affect the operation of the fan or light.
-The ground is there in case the hot wire or the fan or light shorts out the the supporting metal frame.
+The ground is there in case the hot wire or the fan or light shorts out the supporting metal frame.

 Then the current will be drained off and cause the breaker to trip.
 The ground is the most important wire in an electrical system, since it is there for safety.

 No you do not need to connect to the plastic box, only wirenut all the grounds together with a pigtail to each switch.
-The alternative to grounding switches is to use a plstic plate and plastic screws, htis will keep all metal away from anyone using the switch.
+The alternative to grounding switches is to use a plstic plate and plastic screws, this will keep all metal away from anyone using the switch.

 New Member